peer-open-source/xara-docs/source/user/manual/analysis/index.rst

    model.analyze(1)

-|OpenSees| provides detailed control over several additional aspects of the analysis procedure.
+Several additional aspects of the analysis procedure can be controlled in detail.
 These include:

-#. :ref:`constraints <ConstraintHandler>` – Manages the enforcement of constraint equations during the analysis, handling boundary conditions and imposed displacements.
+#. :ref:`constraints <ConstraintHandler>` – Manages the enforcement of constraint equations during the analysis
 #. :ref:`numberer <numberer>` – Establishes the correspondence between equation numbers in the system of equations and the degrees of freedom at the nodes.
-#. :ref:`system <system>` – Defines the storage and solution method for the system of equations :math:`\boldsymbol{A}x=\boldsymbol{b}`.
+#. :ref:`system <system>` – Defines the storage and solution algorithm for the linearized residual equations :math:`\boldsymbol{A}x=\boldsymbol{b}`.
 #. :ref:`test <test>` – Identifies when the analysis has achieved convergence.